 James and Susannah Bynum’s children are only partially identifiable.
-Since his father’s second family included several children of about the same age, it isn’t clear which belong to James Bynum and which to his father.
-I have somewhat arbitrarily assigned some children to Isaac Bynum who may actually belong in this family.
+Since his father’s second family included several children of about the same age, it isn’t clear which children belong to James Bynum and which to his father.
+The absence of probate records for James or Susanna Bynjum in DeKalb County only complicates the question.
+Note that I have somewhat arbitrarily assigned some children to Isaac Bynum who may actually belong in this family.

 - John Wesley Bynum (11 October 1811 – 20 March 1882) He was apparently the eldest, and can be proven to be a son of James and Susannah Bynum.
 See separate page.